CammiePone/Planning-Docs/Devotion.md

     - Your aura forms into a magnetic field, pulling entities closer to you.
   - [ ] Ring of Fire (Simple)
     - Your aura forms a ring of fire around you that ignites entities and blocks.
-  - [ ] Porcupine (Intricate)
+  - [ ] Mage Block (Intricate)
-    - Your aura forms into multiple spikes, forming a ball of needles around the player that hurts anyone that gets too close.
+    - Creates a temporary, unbreakable block out of aura in front of the player.
   - [ ] Discharge (Intricate)
     - Your aura forms an electrified field around you, stunning entities.
   - [ ] Rejuvinating Presence (Intricate)
     - Heals all nearby entities while active at a rate of 1 hp/second, regardless of allegiance.
+  - [ ] Circle of Vigor (Complex)
+    - Creates a healing AOE on the ground that will heal anything that stands inside it at a rate of 2 hp/second.
   - [ ] Bungee Gum (Complex)
     - When cast, it creates a bubble of aura around the player that catches projectiles.
 When cast again, it will launch those projectiles in the opposite direction they were caught in.
   - [ ] Suppression Field (Complex)